Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Introduction

-But what makes some desiderata more important than others?
-Without knowing the cognitive principles behind such desiderata, which are often born from AI practitioners' intuitions, we cannot say for certain whether, or \textit{why}, they are desiderata of ``good'' explanations.\footnote{While such questions can be answered through user studies and a better understanding of user experiences and mental models, researchers often put explanations in the hands of unknown users through the release of tools~\cite<e.g.,>{tenney2020language,kokhlikyan2020captum} without knowing how their users will interpret the results, regardless of the axioms that are being satisfied.
+This method of selecting desiderata is appealing in its flexibility, but without knowing the cognitive principles behind such desiderata, which are often born from AI practitioners' intuitions, we cannot say for certain whether, or \textit{why}, they are necessary or useful properties of explanations that successfully communicate information.\footnote{While such questions can be answered through user studies and a better understanding of user experiences and mental models, researchers often put explanations in the hands of unknown users through the release of tools~\cite<e.g.,>{tenney2020language,kokhlikyan2020captum} without knowing how their users will interpret the results, regardless of the axioms that are being satisfied.
 Moreover, even when user studies are conducted, studying explanations in isolation is not a replacement for studying them after their deployment in actual systems \cite{DBLP:conf/iui/BucincaLGG20}.}

-Our first contribution is to characterize ``effective explanations'' in a consistent framework, rather than a set of axioms (e.g., faithfulness or sufficiency), by pivoting the root of the analysis from the formal properties of the explainer to the cognitive properties of the explainee.
-The set of desiderata is then \textit{derived from} this foundational framework, with justification, rather than being treated as axioms.
+In \cref{sec:faithfulness} we address this problem by characterizing ``successful explanations'' in a consistent framework, rather than via a set of axioms (e.g., faithfulness or sufficiency), by pivoting the root of the analysis from the formal properties of the explainer to the cognitive properties of the explainee.
+The set of desiderata of a successful explanation is then \textit{derived from} this foundational framework, as desiderata that enable a specific formalism of success---coherence---rather than being treated as axioms.
+To develop our framework, we draw inspiration from psychological and philosophical research in the field of \textit{theory-theory}~\cite{Morton1980-MORFOM-2}: The study of how humans model the outside world for the purpose of generalizing, understanding and explaining phenomena.

-Our second contribution is to use this framework to identify what different XAI methods lack to produce effective explanations.
-We do this by observing what the explanation method fails to communicate which would be considered a necessary component of an explanatory narrative.